Neats29/neats29.github.io/source/_posts/self-compassion.md

 Kristin Neff recommends finding ways to tap into the mammalian caregiving system mentioned earlier, by finding a touch that works for you.
 You can try a range of touches such as putting both hands on your heart, stomach or cheeks, and seeing which one works.
 At first I thought this was ridiculous, some woo-woo new-age stuff I didn’t want to associate with.
 But the experience I’d had during the psychedelic trip was so visceral and bewildering, that I was open to trying anything to see what sticks.
 I also understood the relationship between touch and the release of oxytocin, so I knew there was at least some science to it.
 To my surprise meditating with both hands on my chest was immediately soothing.

 Ultimately, developing self-compassion is a life long journey.
 The key is to build heightened awareness to slowly alter the default patterns that lead to a lack of love for the self.
-I now wholeheartedly believe that the relationship we have with ourselves is mirrored in our relationships with others.
+I now wholeheartedly believe that the relationship we have with ourselves mirrors our relationships with others.

 The lack of belonging with others, is a symptom of a lack of acceptance in the self.
 The lack of connection, is the inability to be vulnerable, a symptom of an inability to be vulnerable with oneself.
 A continual judgement of others, is a symptom of judging oneself.
 And the list goes on.

 **I can’t think of anything having more positive downstream effects than learning to love ourselves.**